A gap year work exchange allows you to travel the world with all your living expenses taken care of -- and you may even make money while you're at it!

 Programs and work opportunities abroad vary widely in all aspects, including the level of support offered.
 Certain programs will help participants every step of the way, while others demand a higher level of independence.
 If you are going abroad with a visa, passport, and the clothes on your back, you will have to be creative in planning your trip, finding work, and meeting people.

 Expand your network by joining a meetup group, connecting with others who have successfully found work exchange abroad, and looking through job boards for legitimate offerings.
-Here are tips on how to write a resume for any city in the world, and how to use your gap year to boost your resume later.
+Here are tips on how to use your gap year to boost your resume later.

 Look into your host country’s weather conditions before you go, and be prepared for all seasons.
 Only pack what you can carry (try to stick to one large backpack and a personal item -- like a purse/small backpack).
 Leave your valuables at home, and don't forget to pack a power adaptor for your electronics.